PeterKwok1/Playground/README.md

     Docker setup - Done
     Learn Bash by Building a Boilerplate - Done
-    Learn Relational Databases by Building a Mario Database - Done
+    Learn Relational Databases by Building a Mario Database - Done Learn Bash Scripting by Building Five Programs
+        Now it's working 😄 Create a QUESTION3 variable next to the other two, set it's value to "What's your favorite coding website?"
 # Topics of Interest
     Typescript
         I heard Colt Steele's courses are excellent.